silx-kit/silx-training/slides/presentation.rst

 ----

 This was the first silx tutorial.
-Please let use know about any ideas to improve it !!!
+Please let use know about any ideas to improve it!

-And if you want to contribute to the project :
+And if you want to contribute to the project:

 .. image:: img/forkme.png
     :align: center